-- 1. College Prefect.
+- College Prefect.

 - 2. Library Prefect.

 - 3. Active Service Committee member.

 - 4. Active Blood Recruiter.

 - 5. Active Eco Committee member.

 - Top Blood Donor at least 4 donations in a year (leeway for one donation missed due to disqualification for attending a school tour in a Malaria area).

 - 7. Active Media Committee member.

 - 8. Have served as a mentor or tutor/Mathematics tutoring from 2024) for a minimum of 20 x 15 minute sessions.

-- 9. Leadership in an external organisation.
+- Leadership in an external organisation.
 This must be clearly documented.

 - 10. Any additional documented voluntary community service (not done through the school).

 - 11. Any additional documented church service (not done through the school).

 - 12. Active Spirit Committee member.

-- 13. Commitment to at least 4 school community projects over 2 years. - 14.
-Consistent meritorious service to the school (cricket scoring/ technical table/ raising flags etc.) documented by the teacher in charge.
+- 13. Commitment to at least 4 school community projects over 2 years.

+- 14. Consistent meritorious service to the school (scoring/technical table/time keep/raising flags etc.) documented by the teacher in charge. - 15.
+Participate in the Model United Nations debate.